Multi-sample analyses

 Challenge

-It seems like samples 5 and 6 are separated off from the others in gene expression space.
-Given the group of cells in each sample, why might this make sense versus some other pair of samples?
+It seems like samples 5 and 6 are clearly separated off the other samples in gene expression space.
+Given the group of cells in each sample, why might this make sense for these samples as opposed to some other pair of samples?
 What is the factor presumably leading to this difference?

 Correcting batch effects

-We “correct” the effect of samples with the correctExperiment function in the batchelor package and using the sample column as batch.
+We “correct” the effect of samples with the correctExperiment function in the batchelor package, using the sample column as the batch variable.

 R